Join Our Family of Volunteers

 Volunteers complete the professional circle of hospice care.
 In addition to being good listeners, our volunteers are compassionate, reliable, non-judgmental, and they understand the importance of confidentiality.
 They enjoy working with all types of people.
 Direct Care Volunteers provide non-medical aid and support in the following ways:

-• Providing therapy dog (PawPrints), music (Heartstrings Program) or Reiki visits
+Providing therapy animals (PawPrints), music (Heartstrings Program) or Reiki visits

 Commitment & Requirements: